Bathroom

 Scents to Explore For Your Bathroom

 Water creates the threshold.
-Scent can deepen it—supporting the boundary blur where restoration and creative flow meet.
+Scent can deepen it: the blur where the day comes off and ideas arrive.